 Domestic Violence Protection Notices / Orders came into force in 2014 to bridge the gap noted above where a victim is waiting for a longer-term injunction to be put in place.
 A DVPN may be issued by police attending a domestic violence incident, giving the victim immediate protection.
 The police must then apply to the Magistrates Court within 48 hours for a DVPO which continues that protection for up to 28 days.
 This gives the victim some breathing space to seek legal advice, assistance from Domestic Abuse support agencies and other services such as Housing or medical services.

 A Forced Marriage Protection Order, while focused on one particular area of the law, is part of the broader protection for victims of domestic violence.
 Like a Non-Molestation Order this can be applied for without notice to the Respondent.
 Unlike a Non-Molestation Order however, an FMPO does not have to be applied for by the person looking for protection.
 A relative or friend may apply on their behalf as may a professional from whom the individual has sought help.
 You do not have to be over 18 to apply for an FMPO.

-If you are looking for experienced domestic violence solicitors in North Devon then please contact Cathy O’Grady on FREEPHONE 0808 139 1606 for an initial chat or email her at [email protected]
+If you are looking for experienced domestic violence solicitors in North Devon then please contact us on FREEPHONE 0333 888 0404 for an initial chat or email [email protected]